Status

 Full description

-The objective of this clinical investigation is to evaluate the safety and efficacy of the STIMIT Activator 1 device in subjects on mechanical ventilation who are on invasive mechanical ventilation (MV) and thus are at risk of diaphragmatic dysfunction/atrophy.
+The objective of this clinical investigation is to evaluate the safety and effectiness of the STIMIT Activator 1 System in patients who are on invasive mechanical ventilation (MV) and thus are at risk of diaphragmatic dysfunction/atrophy.

-This pivotal study is expected to include 40 subjects enrolled and device interventions in up to 6 centers focusing on North American sites (main focus USA, > 50% of study enrollment from US site).
-An interim analysis will be conducted after 30 patients have been treated to reconfirm sample size (adaptive design).
-This clinical study is anticipated to commence in the US upon approval by FDA and local IRB/EC site approval, and Canada upon approval of competent authorities and Ethics Committees.
-Enrollment and 10-day follow-up duration for primary endpoint of the study is expected to last 6 months.
-Subjects will be followed for 10 days or until they are successfully extubated (weaned) from mechanical ventilation, expire, or withdraw consent.
+The study is expected to enroll 40 participants at up to 8 centers focusing on North American sites (main focus USA, > 50% of study enrollment from US site).
+An interim analysis will be conducted after 30 participants have been enrolled and compelted their study follow-up to reconfirm sample size (adaptive design).
+Participants will be followed for up to 10 days or until they are successfully extubated (weaned) from mechanical ventilation, expire prior to extubation, or withdraw consent.

 Enrollment